 Whenever the holidays come around, most of us scramble to find the recipes to serve to our families.
 In the rush, people often just buy cranberry sauce from the store.
-It's so easy to make homemade cranberry sauce, you'll never need to buy it again.
+It's so easy to make this homemade cranberry sauce recipe, you'll never need to buy it again.
 Plus there are many different variations of what you can add to personalize your sauce.

 There are many different recipes out there when making homemade cranberry sauce.
-What can I say?
+Everyone has a secret cranberry sauce ingredient.
 I love more of a classic flavor, with a small twist.
-Instead of using water with my cranberries, I use ginger ale.
+Instead of using water with my cranberries, I use Ginger Ale.
 When it's cooked, there is a very slight ginger-y flavor, but very subtle.
 The hero must be the cranberries to accompany the turkey, ham, pork or chicken.
 You don't want it overpowered by any flavors.
 For different flavor variations, try these ideas below.